Campiglossa loewiana

 Campiglossa loewiana is a species of fly in the family Tephritidae, the gall flies.
 The species is found in the Palearctic.
+The body is black brown; the upper part of pleuras and the midline of the scutellum dirty yellow.
+Femora 1 and III more or less browned.Oviscapte is a shiny black.Long. : 3–4 mm.
 The larvae feed in flower heads of Solidago virgaurea and Aster amellus.